zehnlabs-com/ibkr-portfolio-rebalancer/docs/monitoring.md

 # Remote Monitoring Setup

-This guide shows how to set up remote health monitoring for your portfolio rebalancer using Cloudflare Zero Trust tunnel and uptime monitoring services.
+This guide shows how to set up remote health monitoring for your portfolio rebalancer using Cloudflare Zero Trust tunnel and UptimeRobot monitoring services.

 ## Cloudflare Zero Trust Tunnel (Free)